PhilmonG/neetcode-practice-solutions/01_Arrays and Hashing/hard/README.md

-# 01_Arrays & Hashing - hard
+# 01_Arrays and Hashing - hard
-This folder contains solutions for hard problems in the 01_Arrays & Hashing category.
+This folder contains solutions for hard problems in the 01_Arrays and Hashing category.